-This is why business owners spend lots of time and effort doing things such as setting up and optimizing their sales funnel, performing A/B tests, optimizing their page design, creating compelling copy for their landing pages and squeeze pages, optimizing call to action buttons, getting testimonials from previous customers, and so on.
+This is why business owners spend lots of time and effort doing things such as setting up and optimizing their sales funnel, using sales funnel software and performing A/B tests, optimizing their page design, creating compelling copy for their landing pages and squeeze pages, optimizing call to action buttons, getting testimonials from previous customers, and so on.

 All this is done in a bid to improve the conversion rate.

 While all the above tactics can help boost your conversion rate, there is only one thing that truly matters when it comes to converting a lead into a paying customer.

 Before a customer decides to buy, they want a guarantee that they will get what they expected after making the purchase.

 The customer’s expectation depends on the customer and what you are selling.

 For some, they expect that the purchase will allow them to achieve certain results.

 Others expect that the purchase will make them happy, and yet others expect to get gratification from the purchase.

 However, they all want to avoid one thing – feeling regret after making the purchase.